vistormu/bgplot/README.md

 ![alt text](/bgplot/assets/bgplot_logo.png)

 Basic Geometry Plotter (bgplot) is a simple python library used for fast and quick geometric graphics representation.
+It is built on top of matplotlib, so it also offers all its capabilities,

 ## Installation
 ```